grandeurdev/arduino-sdk/README.md

 Grandeur Cloud is designed keeping in mind all the challenges a hardware engineer can face in developing and commercializing a smart (IoT) product.
 You can use out-of-the-box APIs to integrate in your devices and apps.

 Like you can do authentication of users who use your products, to make sure each user gets his own data and no one other than the device admin himself should be able to access it.
-You can save huge amount of data in cloud database, in order to extract intelligent information and display it in useful graphs.
+You can save a huge amount of data in cloud database, in order to extract intelligent information and display it in useful graphs.
 You can also host your static website on Grandeur Cloud.
 Along with all that, you can subscribe your hardware device to events from your app and your app to events from hardware device to communicate in realtime with each other.

 By this time you would be like, okay, we got it why Grandeur is building this platform and yeah it is super great and super useful.
 But how can we integrate it in our product?
 So here you go.
 We have built these amazing SDKs for your apps and hardware to make the integration process of Grandeur Cloud in your product simple.